-To rank up you need to earn points.
+To level up you need to earn points.
 You earn points by participating in matches.
 During a match you are awarded points for wins, kills, assists and completing objectives e.g. capturing the flag.
-Earning enough points will see you rank up, potentially unlocking a new item for you to equip.
+Earning enough points will see you level up, potentially unlocking a new item for you to equip.

-CQC is a career path in Elite, you will not only gain points for your effort but you will be rewarded with credits for every match you participate, in as well as increasing your progression towards an Elite career rank within CQC.
+CQC is a career path in Elite, you will not only gain points for your effort but you will be rewarded with credits for every match you participate in.
+You will also progress towards an Elite career rank within CQC.